-- fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.
+- internal: use the internal memory manager. - fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.